ethereum/portal-blog/pages/posts/roadmap-2024.md

 ## Where are we now?

 The Portal Network has existed for 5 years, during which time there have been substantial course corrections and redesigns in response to the evolving wider Ethereum landscape.
-Today, Portal Network actively deploying infrastructure that will benefit large parts of the Ethereum ecosystem.
+Today, Portal Network is actively deploying infrastructure that will benefit large parts of the Ethereum ecosystem.
 2024 is expected to be a pivotal year, where we focus on moving what were previously R&D projects into production and focusing on growing adoption for our core features: the History network, State network and Beacon network.

 In the first instance, users will be expected to run Portal clients to expose a subset of Ethereum RPC methods.
 The list of methods will grow steadily over the first half of 2024 until almost all of the `eth` namespace methods can be served from Portal data.
 However, we also intend to collaborate with Ethereum client teams to help them to implement the Portal specification directly in existing execution clients, circumventing the need to run additional clients.